-- (1) Fees for servicing real estate mortgages or other loans that are not assets of the bank (report in item 5.f, "Net servicing fees"). - (2) Charges to merchants for the bank's handling of credit card or charge sales when the bank does not carry the related loan accounts on its books (report as "Other noninterest income" in item 5.1).
-Banks may report this income net of the expenses (except salaries) related to the handling of these credit card or charge sales.
+- (1) Fees for servicing real estate mortgages or other loans that are not assets of the bank (report in Schedule RI, item 5.f, "Net servicing fees"). - (2) Charges to merchants for the bank's handling of credit card or charge sales when the bank does not carry the related loan accounts on its books (report as "Other noninterest income" in Schedule RI, item 5.I).
+Banks may report this income net of the expenses (except salaries) related to the handling of these credit card or charge sales. - (3) Loan origination fees, direct loan origination costs, and purchase premiums and discounts on loans held for sale, all of which should be deferred until the loan is sold (rather than amortized).
+The net fees or costs and purchase premium or discount are part of the recorded investment in the loan.
+When the loan is sold, the difference between the sales price and the recorded investment in the loan is the gain or loss on the sale of the loan.
+See exclusion (4) below.

-- 1.a (3) Net gains (losses) from the sale of all assets reportable as loans (report in item 5.i, "Net gains (losses) on sales of loans and leases").
-Refer to the Glossary entry for "transfers of financial assets." - (4) Reimbursements for out-of-pocket expenditures (e.g. for the purchase of fire insurance on real estate securing a loan) made by the bank for the account of its customers.
-If the bank's expense accounts were charged with the amount of such expenditures, the reimbursements should be credited to the same expense accounts. - (5) Transaction or per item charges levied against deposit accounts for the processing of checks drawn against insufficient funds that the bank assesses regardless of whether it decides to pay, return, or hold the check, so-called "NSF check charges" (report as "Service charges on deposit accounts (in domestic offices)," in item 5.b or, if levied against deposit accounts in foreign offices, as "Other noninterest income" in item 5.l) See inclusion (6) above. - (6) Interchange fees earned from credit card transactions (report as "Other noninterest income" in item 5.1).
+- 1.a (cont.) - (4) Net gains (losses) from the sale of all assets reportable as loans (report in Schedule RI, item 5.i, "Net gains (losses) on sales of loans and leases").
+Refer to the Glossary entry for "transfers of financial assets." - (5) Reimbursements for out-of-pocket expenditures (e.g., for the purchase of fire insurance on real estate securing a loan) made by the bank for the account of its customers.
+If the bank's expense accounts were charged with the amount of such expenditures, the reimbursements should be credited to the same expense accounts. - (6) Transaction or per item charges levied against deposit accounts for the processing of checks drawn against insufficient funds that the bank assesses regardless of whether it decides to pay, return, or hold the check, so-called "NSF check charges" (report as "Service charges on deposit accounts (in domestic offices)," in Schedule RI, item 5.b, or, if levied against deposit accounts in foreign offices, as "Other noninterest income" in Schedule RI, item 5.1).
+See inclusion (5) above. - (7) Interchange fees earned from credit card transactions (report as "Other noninterest income" in Schedule RI, item 5.I).